Mitchie151/semiautotownship/README.md

 You can also enable an option to engage abyssal waves even if fortifications are not fully upgraded, although this will reduce XP efficiency and is recommended to be left off.

+Minimum Armour and Weaponry: This setting allows you to reserve a certain amount of armor and weaponry for trading, preventing the mod from using all of it for waves.

 ## Help
 Repairing can be expensive at times, so it may be inadvisable to turn this on until your town is profitable.

+If you notice that all of your armor and weaponry is being used for waves when you intend to trade it, adjust the Minimum Armour & Weaponry setting to reserve a specified amount for trading.